-- A Personal Care Account (PCA) provides 100% coverage for the first \$1,200 of your annual medical expenses for Self Only coverage or \$2,400 for Self Plus One & Self and Family coverage. - No upfront deductible, coinsurance or copay until your PCA is exhausted. - Unused funds in the account rollover to the next year provided you remain a Health Plan Member - Completing a Health Risk Assessment adds additional funds to your PCA. - Cancer Centers of Excellence paid at 90%. - Dental and vision coverage is available under your Personal Care Account.
+- A Personal Care Account (PCA) provides 100% coverage for the first \$1,200 of your annual medical expenses for Self Only coverage or \$2,400 for Self Plus One & Self and Family coverage. - No upfront deductible, coinsurance or copay until your PCA is exhausted. - Unused funds in the account rollover to the next year provided you remain a Health Plan Member - Completing a Health Risk Assessment adds additional funds to your PCA.
+Members now receive additional funds to their PCA when they complete their annual physical. - Cancer Centers of Excellence paid at 90%. - Dental and vision reimbursement is available under your Personal Care Account.